devops-infra/action-commit-push/README.md

-# GitHub Action for committing changes to repository
+# GitHub Action for committing changes to a repository

-GitHub Action that will create a new commit and push it to the repository.
+**GitHub Action that will create a new commit and push it back to the repository.**

 Dockerized as [christophshyper/action-commit-push](https://hub.docker.com/repository/docker/christophshyper/action-commit-push).